 Messrs.
-Charles Sylvestre A. Garcia, Gil A. Garcia, and Edgar John A. Garcia II are brothers, or related within the second civil degree of consanguinity.
+Charles Sylvestre A. Garcia and Gil A. Garcia II are brothers, or related within the second civil degree of consanguinity.

 Mr. Ramontito E. Garcia is related within the fourth civil degree of consanguinity (cousin) to Messrs.
-Charles Sylvestre A. Garcia, Gil A. Garcia II, and Edgar John A. Garcia.
+Charles Sylvestre A. Garcia and Gil A. Garcia II.

 Mr. Emil Andre M. Garcia is related within the third civil degree of consanguinity to Messrs.
-Charles Sylvestre A. Garcia, Gil A. Garcia II, and Edgar John A. Garcia.
+Charles Sylvestre A. Garcia and Gil A. Garcia II; and related within the fourth civil degree of consanguinity (cousin) to Ms. Brigette Cecile N. Garcia.

-Mr. Arlo A. G. Sarmiento is related within the third civil degree of consanguinity (nephew) to Mr. Ramontito E. Garcia.
+Mr. Arlo Angelo G. Sarmiento is related within the third civil degree of consanguinity (nephew) to Mr. Ramontito E. Garcia and within the fourth civil degree of consanguinity (cousin) to Mr. Shem Jose W. Garcia.
 He is also related within the fifth civil degree of consanguinity to Mssrs.
-Charles Sylvestre A. Garcia, Gil A. Garcia II, and Edgar John A. Garcia.
-He is also related within the sixth civil degree of consanguinity to Mr. Emil Andre M. Garcia.
+Charles Sylvestre A. Garcia and Gil A. Garcia II.
+He is also related within the sixth civil degree of consanguinity to Mr. Emil Andre M. Garcia and Ms. Brigette Cecile N. Garcia.

-Mr. Jose Marko Anton G. Sarmiento is the brother of Mr. Arlo A. G. Sarmiento; thus, they are related within the second civil degree of consanguinity.
+Mr. Jose Marko Anton G. Sarmiento is the brother of Mr. Arlo Angelo G. Sarmiento; thus, they are related within the second civil degree of consanguinity.
+He is related within the third civil degree of consanguinity (nephew) to Mr. Ramontito E. Garcia and is related within the fourth civil degree of consanguinity Mr. Shem Jose W. Garcia.
 He is also related within the fifth civil degree of consanguinity to Mssrs.
-Charles Sylvestre A. Garcia, Gil A. Garcia II, and Edgar John A. Garcia.
-He is also related within the sixth civil degree of consanguinity to Mr. Emil Andre M. Garcia.
+Charles Sylvestre A. Garcia and Gil A. Garcia II.
+He is also related within the sixth civil degree of consanguinity to Mr. Emil Andre M. Garcia and to Ms. Brigette Cecile N. Garcia.

 Mr. Shem Jose W. Garcia is the son of Mr. Ramontito E. Garcia and is related within the fourth civil degree of consanguinity (cousin) to Messrs.
-Arlo A. G. Sarmiento and Jose Marko Anton G. Sarmiento.
+Arlo Angelo G. Sarmiento and Jose Marko Anton G. Sarmiento.
+He is also related within the fifth civil degree of consanguinity to Mssrs.
+Charles Sylvestre A. Garcia and Gil A. Garcia II.
+He is also related within the sixth civil degree of consanguinity to Mr. Emil Andre M. Garcia and to Ms. Brigette Cecile N. Garcia.

-Ms. Brigette Cecile N. Garcia is the daughter of Edgar John A. Garcia.
-She is also related within the third civil degree of consanguinity (niece) to Messrs.
-Charles Sylvestre A. Garcia, and Gil A. Garcia II; related within the fourth civil degree of consanguinity (cousin) to Mr. Emil Andre M. Garcia.

-Atty.
-Jess Anthony N. Garcia is related within the third civil degree of consanguinity (nephew) to Atty.
-Jesus B. Garcia, Jr.
+Ms. Brigette Cecile N. Garcia is related within the third civil degree of consanguinity (niece) to Messrs.
+Charles Sylvestre A. Garcia, and Gil A. Garcia II and is related within the fourth civil degree of consanguinity (cousin) to Mr. Emil Andre M. Garcia.
+She is also related within the sixth civil degree of consanguinity to Messrs.
+Arlo Angelo G. Sarmiento, Jose Marko Anton G. Sarmiento, and Shem Jose W. Garcia